RmGarden/dio-lab-open-source/community/RmGarden.md

 **FullStack Developer && Cibersecurity**

 ### About me
 I'm a Portuguese 🇵🇹 developer, I have worked in IT support and now I'm starting my development career.
-I have work in some projects with backend and frontend tasks.
+I have worked in some projects with backend and frontend tasks.

 ### Contact me
 |  |  |